danielasaavedrap/danielasaavedrap/README.md

 * I'm Multimedia engineer and Front-End Web Development
 * Every day I strengthen my skills in Front-End Web Development
-* I was part of the talent promoter [Protalento Latam](https://www.protalento.org/)
-* I continuously study in [Platzi](https://platzi.com/) and [Acamica](https://www.acamica.com)
-* I am looking to collaborate with a work team in which I can develop my skills and continue to grow professionally.

 ______________________________________________________________________________________________________________________________